Luigi Calabresi: Protests and denunciations

-Organizations and parties of the Italian left commenced protests against what they perceived as the State's cover up of the "true" circumstances of Pinelli's death.
+Organisations and parties of the Italian left commenced protests against what they perceived as the State's cover-up of the "true" circumstances of Pinelli's death.
 The Socialist Party's newspaper Avanti!, the PCI's daily l’Unità and its weekly companion Vie Nuove took up a campaign of denunciation against Italian law enforcement and Calabresi specifically.
 The communist extra-parliamentary organization Lotta Continua was prominent among those disputing the official version of events, denouncing Calabresi as directly implicated in Pinelli's death, an accusation repeated in shouted slogans of "Calabresi assassin!" in street demonstrations, and calling him "commissioner window."
 In a Lotta editorial, it was stated that "the elimination of a policeman will not free the exploited masses.
 But this is certainly a fundamental stage in the assault of the proletariat against the murderous State."
-In 1969, the anarchist musical group named after Gaetano Bresci recorded "The Ballad of Pinelli" that was subsequently interpreted by many other artists, with lyrics denouncing the "fascist Calabresi" and promising the "harshest revenge" for Pinelli's "murder."
+In 1969, the anarchist musical group named after Gaetano Bresci recorded "The Ballad of Pinelli" which was subsequently interpreted by many other artists, with lyrics denouncing the "fascist Calabresi" and promising the "harshest revenge" for Pinelli's "murder."

 In 1970, the film Indagine su un cittadino al di sopra di ogni sospetto (Investigation of a citizen above suspicion), directed by Elio Petri and starring Gian Maria Volonté, was released in Italy, depicting the chief of the police homicide squad committing a murder and getting away with it due to the "corrupt system of justice and law enforcement."
-Despite the film's disclaimer about "any relation to real-life events," practically "everyone" among the critics, the media and the audience "thought of Luigi Calabresi,", "recognized Calabresi in the odious character of the police chief" in the film or, at the very least, "watched a Calabresi-style policeman."
+Despite the film's disclaimer about "any relation to real-life events," practically "everyone" among the critics, the media and the audience "thought of Luigi Calabresi,", "recognised Calabresi in the odious character of the police chief" in the film or, at the very least, "watched a Calabresi-style policeman."

 On 5 December 1970, Dario Fo's theatrical play Morte accidentale di un anarchico (Accidental Death of an Anarchist) premiered in Milan.
 Its main character, the Maniac, is a fraudster who is arrested by the police but manages to impersonate a judge investigating an anarchist's "accidental death."
 It was produced in 1983 for British television's Channel Four, starring Gavin Richards.
 The play went on to be performed in almost forty countries.

 On 13 June 1971, the weekly magazine L'Espresso published an open letter containing accusations that was written by Camilla Cederna, editor in the magazine and investigative journalist, and signed initially by ten persons and eventually by a total of 757 politicians, activists, intellectuals, artists, journalists, and others.
 The letter, also denoted as a "manifesto," directly and explicitly accused Calabresi of being "responsible" for the death of Pinelli and denounced the actions in that affair of judge Carlo Biotti, Calabresi's lawyer Michele Lener, commissioner Marcello Guida, and magistrates Giovanni Caizzi and Carlo Amati.